If you need to drive to pay your bills…. you can’t afford to lose your licence!

 Police in British Columbia now have the power to suspend drivers for 90 days (called an Immediate Roadside Prohibition or “IRP”) if the driver blows a “fail” or if they refuse to blow into a hand-held screening device.
 If a driver receives an IRP their car will be impounded for up to 30 days.

 If a suspended driver does not dispute their IRP within 7 days, their suspension stands and they must pay ICBC a $500 penalty to get their licence back.
-They then have to register for the “Responsible Driver Program” at a cost of $985.
+They then have to register for the “Responsible Driver Program” at a cost of $930, including tax.
 They must also pay hundreds of dollars in towing and storage costs for their impounded vehicle.

-The BC government now also requires all drivers with a 90 day IRP to pay for and install a $1900+ Ignition Interlock device in their vehicle.
+The BC government also requires drivers with 9 or more remedial points who have been issued a 90 day IRP to pay for and install a $1900+ Ignition Interlock device in their vehicle.
 This cost does not include additional fees for required periodic device maintenance.

 Fight your IRP